amanzi/amanzi/testing/benchmarking/chemistry/non_grid_aligned/non_grid_aligned.rst

 * flow rate = 0.50 cm/s
 * :math:`[Ca^{2+}] = 0.05 M`

-While the bottom half is subject to the following conditions:
+The bottom half is subject to the following conditions:

 * flow rate = 0.26 cm/s
 * :math:`[CO_3^{2-}] = 0.05 M`

-Initially, the concentration of all species in the domain is :math:`10^{-10} M`
+The initial concentration of all species in the domain is :math:`10^{-10} M`

-The dispersion coefficients for longitudinal and transverse component are:
+The dispersion coefficients for longitudinal and transverse component (relative to the local velocity vector) are:

 * :math:`\alpha_{L} = \alpha_{T} = 0.0001 m`

+The molecular diffusivities all all species are zero.

 Geochemistry
 ~~~~~~~~~~~~